juji-io/site/blog/question-recommendation.md

 ![Juji AI chatbot use another machine learning model to suggest related question answers](/assets/uploads/screen-shot-2020-06-07-at-12.40.39-pm.png "Juji AI chatbot use another machine learning model to suggest related question answers")

-As we can see in the screenshot, Kate is given a choice to seek further.
-If there's no question related, Kate can simply select "None of above" as default.
+As we can see in the screenshot, Kate was given a choice to seek further.
+If there's no question related, Kate could simply select "None of above".

 ![Juji AI chatbot provides related information after user selected an related question](/assets/uploads/screen-shot-2020-06-07-at-12.41.49-pm.png "Juji AI chatbot provides related information after user selected an related question")

-In this case, Kate thinks "Where do I log in?" is close enough to her question, so she want to learn more about it.
-Once the option is selected, Juji chatbot provides the answer to that question.
-It turns out to be very helpful, because the login page has a button to create an account.
+In this case, Kate thought "Where do I log in?" was close enough to her question, so she wanted to learn more about it.
+Once the option was selected, Juji chatbot provided the answer to that question.
+It turned out to be very helpful to Kate, because the login page has a button to create an account.

+Now you see, Juji AI chatbots are as hard working as Juji's engineers in providing the best service for you and your users.
+Of course, with the question answer recomentation mechanism in place, there can still be questions the chatbot cannot answer.
+Luckly, we provide a solution just for that.
+Next, we will talk about the Q&A dashboard that allows chatbot creators monitor their unanswered user questions in real time!